-Challenging any strategic decisions which adversely affect anyone's wellbeing.
 With the Trust Director, reporting serious incidents as necessary to the Charity Commission.
-All Trustees Support the lead trustee in creating a positive Safeguarding culture that works to protect children and adults at risk within DWT.
+Support the lead trustee in creating a positive Safeguarding culture that works to protect children and adults at risk within DWT.
 Approve Safeguarding policy and procedures and ensure that Safeguarding is considered at within decision making.
-Trust Director The Trust Director will ensure that Safeguarding is embedded within all decisions made by senior management by: maintaining a clear strategic and operational focus on Safeguarding children and adults at risk; ensuring DWT meet the required legislative standards; making sure everyone in the organisation is aware of their Safeguarding responsibilities and knows how to respond to concerns; and reporting serious incidents to the Charity Commission as necessary.
-Designated Safeguarding Officer - Adults The point of contact for concerns and making referrals if necessary and able to offer support and advice regarding Safeguarding All DWT staff and trustees Safeguarding is everyone's responsibility.
+The Trust Director will ensure that Safeguarding is embedded within all decisions made by senior management by: maintaining a clear strategic and operational focus on e i Safeguarding children and adults at risk; ensuring DWT meet the required legislative standards; making sure everyone in the organisation is aware of their Safeguarding responsibilities and knows how to respond to concerns; and reporting serious incidents to the Charity Commission as necessary.
+The point of contact for concerns and making referrals if necessary and able to offer support and advice regarding Safeguarding Safeguarding is everyone's responsibility.
 All staff and trustees have a duty to act upon any concerns.